 7 Types of Leg Pain (and When to Take Them Seriously)

-That leg pain may indicate you just need rest—or a life-threatening condition.
-Learn more about these common leg pain causes and how to treat them.
+That leg pain may indicate you just need rest—or you may have a more serious problem.
+Learn more about these common leg pain causes and how to treat them

 Is your leg pain serious?